Does your generator outlet trip every time you connect it to your home's transfer switch?

 Are you frustrated with searching for a solution through numerous bonded neutral articles and generator forums?

-So the only time you'll need a GFI transfer switch to solve this kind of a problem is if your generator's 120/240 outlet features a GFCI that creates a ground loop.
+The only time you'll need a GFI transfer switch to solve this kind of a problem is if your generator's 120/240 outlet features a GFCI that creates a ground loop.

-It's not recommended that you manually disconnect your bonded neutral.
-This can be dangerous, and isn't recommended by the manufacturer or OSHA regulators.
 Using a GFI transfer switch will allow you to connect to your home's main panel without tripping, and you'll still be GFCI protected when using your generator out in the field or on the job site.